 Group Hug strategies are often thought of as fun to play and fun to play against.
 However, some are a bit more punishing than others.
 An example of a popular (and brutal) group hug commander is Zedruu the Greathearted.

-So, Zedruu could fall on the less fun side of things to play against, but I have personally built the deck, and giving opponents the most repugnant cards you can imagine is pretty fun.
+So, Zedruu could fall on the less fun side of things to play against, but I have personally built the deck, and giving opponents the most repugnant cards you can imagine is pretty entertaining.
 Other group hug decks like Braids, Conjurer Adept, and Xantcha, Sleeper Agent play a little differently but are pretty fun as the pilot and opponent.

 What makes these themes fun is that they push the action and get players playing.
-Win, lose, or draw if you get to cast spells, play lands, draw cards, attack, and/or do what your deck was designed to do – you’ll usually have a good time.
+Win, lose, or draw if you cast spells, play lands, draw cards, attack, and/or do what your deck was designed to do – you’ll usually have a good time.

 Super Friends

-I think some of this comes from the fact that most decks are creature based on some level, and having a
+I think some of this comes from the fact that most decks are creature-based on some level, and having a

 As an opponent, deciding whether you should be attacking the player or their planeswalkers can also lead to some decision-making and cause players to play a bit differently than they might against another deck.